 Differentiation is required when considering the operation of collecting and processing the data collected by the registrar from its customers in order to create an invoice, to maintain a customer account, and to manage the contractual relationship with its customers.
 This data fulfils another purpose that is not codetermined by the registry and ICANN.

-Registry, registrar, and ICANN must be assessed as joint controllers for the set of operations of domain registration (Art.
-4 no. (7) GDPR) as listed in the below table.
-Due to the factual and legal separation between registrar and registry, a domain registration can mandatorily be performed only by both entities jointly and governed by ICANN for gTLDs.

-In this respect, it must be assumed that ICANN, registrars and registries jointly determine the purposes and means of processing that are compulsory for domain registration overall.
-In this respect, these are responsible for this set of operations pursuant to Art.
-4 no. (7) and 26 GDPR.
+Further analysis should be carried out to determine, for the table below, which processing activities are determined jointly and which are not.

 This also corresponds to the legislative intent to have clear and simple regulations concerning responsibility in case of multiple participants and complex processing structures, and to prevent a splitting of responsibilities to protect the data subjects as far as possible.